Patient education: Asthma and pregnancy (Beyond the Basics)

 If general anesthesia becomes necessary (eg, for emergency cesarean section), a general anesthetic that promotes dilation of airways is recommended.

 Breastfeeding — Breastfeeding appears to lower the risk that an infant will have recurrent episodes of wheezing during the first two years of life.
 This is probably due to the fact that infants who breastfeed have a reduced number of respiratory infections during this period.
 Respiratory infections are a common cause of wheezing in infants.

 It is less clear if breastfeeding reduces the risk that the infant will later develop asthma.
 However, women with asthma are encouraged to breastfeed because there are a number of other benefits for both her and her infant.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)".)